pblittle/lightning-mcp-server/ARCHITECTURE.md

 - `LND_MACAROON_PATH`: Path to the LND macaroon file
 - `LND_HOST`: LND host (default: localhost)
 - `LND_PORT`: LND port (default: 10009)

+## Development Notes

+### MCP SDK Integration

+The server integrates with the MCP SDK using:

+- `Server` class from `@modelcontextprotocol/sdk/server/index.js`
+- `StdioServerTransport` for communication
+- Request schemas from `@modelcontextprotocol/sdk/types.js`

+When updating the MCP SDK, be aware that the API may change.
+Key integration points:

+- Request handler registration using `setRequestHandler`
+- Request schema validation
+- Response formatting

+### Type Definitions

+The project uses several key type definitions:

+- `Intent`: Represents the parsed user intent with type, query, and optional error
+- `QueryResult`: Represents the result of a query with response text and structured data
+- `Channel`: Represents LND channel data
+- `ChannelSummary`: Represents aggregated channel statistics

+Ensure consistency between these types across different modules to prevent TypeScript errors.